Rankin Inlet: Arts and culture

-Rankin Inlet is not only notable for its artists and artisans, it is recognized as housing the only Inuit fine-arts ceramics production facility in the world.
+Rankin Inlet is not only notable for its artists and artisans; it is recognized as housing the only Inuit fine-arts ceramics production facility in the world.
 Community artists work in a variety of media including ceramics, prints, bronze castings, carvings, watercolour and drawing.
 The Matchbox Gallery, founded in 1987, showcases art work and provides educational resources.

 The community is served by Kivalliq News, a weekly newspaper which publishes in both English and Inuktitut.

 The annual spring festival Pakallak Tyme includes a fishing competition and snowmobile races.

-Services
+Transportation

-The community is served by the Rankin Inlet Airport, and by annual supply sealift.
-Groceries and household goods can be purchased at The North West Company's Northern Store or at the Kissarvik Cooperative.
+Due to the remoteness of the community and the fact that there is no all-season road to access the community, the primary mode of year-round transportation into and out of the community is by airplane.
+Two passenger airlines fly into the hamlet: Calm Air and Canadian North.

-There are two convenience stores, one being The Red Top Variety Shop, formally the Innukshuk Shop, and the other being Kativik True Value Hardware.
-Both are locally owned and operated.
+Calm Air flies direct to Winnipeg, with round-trip service twice daily on weekdays.
+Rankin Inlet serves as a hub for transit further into the Kivalliq region.
+Destinations from Rankin Inlet include Arviat, Baker Lake, Chesterfield Inlet, Coral Harbour, Naujaat, and Whale Cove.

-There are several places to dine out which include The Captain's Galley (which is in the Siniktarvik Hotel), Turrarvik Inns North (Kissarvik Cooperative) and three Tim Hortons (in the Northern Store and two convenience stores) outlets.
+Canadian North also serves the community, with service to Edmonton, Yellowknife, Iqaluit, and Montreal, on a milk-run that flies very infrequently.

-There is an auto parts store called Rankin Auto Value.
-This store has automotive and heavy equipment parts, oils and tooling.
+The community is also serviced by sealifts originating from Montreal.